 I received Louise Penny’s latest book, Glass Houses, as a birthday gift this past year and I just finished it on Sunday.
 Her series is a little bit cozy, but only on the edges.
 It has all the depth of a novel, because she goes deep with her characters and most of them carry on from book to book.
 If you haven’t read her books yet, this is the year to give them a try.
 Three Pines is an imaginary village outside of Montreal, full of lovable, quirky people that you will want to read more about.
 No matter what evil they come up against, the townspeople live their unique lives and pull together when they’re needed.
 This story has to do with a hooded figure showing up in Three Pines, the drug trade in Montreal, and, of course, a murder.
 That’s all I’m saying.
 Read it for yourself and let me know what you think.

 The other genre I’ve always kept close to me is poetry.
 I’ve got a poetry book or two going at all times…and so should you.
 Poetry is for everyone.
 If you don’t think so, maybe you need to keep looking.
 Mary Oliver, anyone?
-I just finished reading (again) Everything Is Waiting for You“>Everything is Waiting for You by David Whyte.
+I just finished reading (again) Everything Is Waiting for You by David Whyte.
 Do you ever get days where life seems too much?
 Where emotions are overwhelming and tears break out for the smallest reason?
 Maybe it’s my Italian blood, or because I’m an HSP/ INFJ, or because I’ve been through lots of change in my life the past few years, but this happens often.
 On those days, I read poetry.
 Something elegant, simple and deep that speaks to the heart of sadness, the edge of elation, down to the bottom and all the way to the top of the emotional gamut.
 Thank you, David Whyte for breaking open your soul and writing down what spills out.
 I suggest you, dear reader, get one of his poetry collections and let it sink in.
 You need it, I’m telling you.